jekyll/jekyll/docs/_posts/2022-10-20-jekyll-4-3-0-released.markdown

 a glimpse of the PROBABLE OUTCOME.
 Towards that end, we will no longer accept documentation fixes on `master`.
 The `4.3-stable` branch will be used to build and deploy the site for https://jekyllrb.com.

-Jekyll 3.x series is now under security-maintennce phase.
+Jekyll 3.x series is now under security-maintenance phase.
 Only security patches will be released when necessary.

-Jekyll 4.x series will continue recieving bug-fixes and security-patches only.
-Depending on the state of progress towards v5.0, there will be *at least* one minor version release serving as a transistionary version containing deprecations and bridge code to ease eventual major upgrade.
+Jekyll 4.x series will continue receiving bug-fixes and security-patches only.
+Depending on the state of progress towards v5.0, there will be *at least* one minor version release serving as a transitionary version containing deprecations and bridge code to ease the eventual upgrade to v5.0.

 [roadmap]: {{ site.repository }}/issues/9156

+---

+That is all for now.
+Happy Jekyllin'!!